mach-composer/mach-composer-cli/docs/src/topics/deployment/config/aws.md

     MACH composer will not create and manage the Route53 zone itself but expects it to be created already as described in the [prerequisites](../../../tutorial/aws/step-4-setup-aws-site.md) section.<br>
-    It will try to lookup that zone using the `route53_zone_name` setting.
+    It will try to look up that zone using the `route53_zone_name` setting.